obiuniq: dereplicate sequence data sets

 tttttttttttttttttttt

-The eight input reads reduce to four unique sequences.
+The eight input reads are reduced to four unique sequences.
 The count attribute records how

-many reads were merged into each representative: seq001 (ATCGATCGβ¦) appeared four times
+many reads were merged into each representative.
+For example, seq001 (ATCGATCGβ¦) appeared four times

 always